Before commencing any course of study in the wonderful

 The most important asset of a proficient practitioner is a genuine compassion for the suffering of humanity and a desire to assist in relieving this suffering.
 A thorough knowledge of your chosen therapy/therapies, the relevant anatomy and physiology, and an understanding of emotional attachments to illness will increase your competence.

-The practitioner must ensure that the skills acquired are from a trustworthy institute and have had hands-on training.
+The practitioner must ensure that the skills acquired are from a trustworthy institute and that they have had hands-on training.

 A clean, hygienic workspace that feels inviting and tranquil is necessary to create the correct impression.